 The data used here have not gone through the standard pipeline processing that is normally applied to data distributed to users.
 Standard processing 1 is designed to remove some of the effects we are trying to study here, by applying corrections for CTI and time-dependent gain changes.
-The actual performance seen by a typical user from standard pipeline processed data is much improved from that seen here.
+The actual performance seen by a typical user from that here.
 The data have been minimally processed, by removing the CCD bias level and by applying a standard grade filter (ASCA G02346) and discarding all others.
 XIS1 and ACIS-S3 are used are representative BI CCDs and XIS3 and ACIS-I3 are representative FI CCDs.